-- Formulate comprehensive oral hygiene care plans that are patient centered and based on current scientific evidence. - Employ professional judgment and critical thinking to identify, assess, analyze, and creatively address situations in a safe and ethical manner. - Demonstrate effective interpersonal skills through verbal and written communication. - Demonstrate leadership skills and provide service to the community through health promotion activities and education. - Apply the concepts of oral health prevention and promotion to improve overall wellness. - Provide safe and competent dental hygiene services to all individuals who seek treatment regardless of age, physical status or intellectual ability. - Demonstrate appropriate cultural, legal, ethical and professional values at all times. - Collaborate with other healthcare professionals. - Practice within the standards established by the profession and identify parameters of accountability.
+- Formulate comprehensive dental hygiene care plans that include accurate, consistent and complete documentation for assessment, diagnosis, planning, implementation, and evaluation that are dental client centered and based on current scientific evidence based treatment. - Employ professional judgment and critical thinking to identify, assess, analyze and creatively address situations in a safe and ethical manner. - Demonstrate effective interpersonal skills through verbal and written communication with all individuals and groups from various populations. - Demonstrate leadership skills and provide service to the community through health promotion activities and oral health prevention education while respecting their values and beliefs. - Apply the concepts of oral health prevention and promotion to improve overall wellness by understanding the link between oral and systemic health. - Provide safe and competent dental hygiene services to all individuals who seek treatment regardless of age, physical status, or intellectual ability with an individualized approach that is humane, empathetic, and caring. - Demonstrate appropriate cultural, legal, ethical and professional values at all times while practicing within the standards established by the professions code of ethics and identify parameters of accountability. - Determine when the collaboration with other healthcare professionals is required to ensure safe appropriate comprehensive dental hygiene care is provided. - Demonstrate the ability to develop goals based on continuous self assessment to ensure lifelong learning and professional growth.

-Tuition and Fees \$9075
+Tuition and Fees \$ 9,219

-Application Fee 30
+Application Fee \$ 30

-Insurance 30
+Insurance \$ 30

-Lab/Program Fees 1050
+Lab Fees \$ 210

+Program Fee \$ 1,265

-Books/Supplies/Instruments 5500
+Books/Supplies/Instruments \$ 6,050

-TOTAL \$15685
+TOTAL \$ 16,804